overhide/overhide/docs/glossary.md

 #### delegate-key

 A *datastore-key* owned by a *group-owner* but writable by another user, the "write" delegate.
-The idea being that authorities, limits, [remuneration](../readme.html#remuneration-api) of the *datastore-key* are the responsibility of the *group-owner*, but data stored is by another *identity*.
+The idea being that authorities, limits, [remuneration](remuneration-api.md) of the *datastore-key* are the responsibility of the *group-owner*, but data stored is by another *identity*.

-The *delegate-key* allows services where the service user isn't forced to participate in [remunerating the broker](../readme.html#remuneration-api).
+The *delegate-key* allows services where the service user isn't forced to participate in [remunerating the broker](remuneration-api.md).

 Note that use of a *delegate-key* undermines the user's ownership of their own data.
 The benefit is that a service using *overhide* is not forcing the user to participate in owning their data.
 The risk is that the user doesn't own their data.

+It is recommended delegate data be only used for limited service-specific metadata and to enable collaboration through the service (e.g. lobbies).

+Delegate [data access](broker.html#tag-delegate) and [backchannel messaging](broker.html#tag-backchannel-queues) are made available after a [guest login](broker.html#operation--auth-guest-credentials-put).

 #### delegate qualification